ARMmbed/mbed-os-5-docs/docs/reference/api/storage/BlockDevice.md

 The Mbed OS configuration allows you to add block devices as components using the `targets.json` file or target overrides in the application configuration file.

-When one of the following components is enabled, a default block device is set in the system:

-1. SPIF component.
-1. DATAFLASH component.
-1. SD component.

-Components can coexist in the system.
-A device can have SPIF and SD or any combination of block devices enabled but only one default block device.

-The list above is in the order of precedence shows which block device is the default one if more than one component is enabled.

 For details regarding how to configure the default block device please refer to the [storage configuration guide](/docs/development/reference/configuration-storage.html)

 ### BlockDevice class reference